nakimoto/nakimoto.github.io/projects/global-terrorism-database.md

 I used SQL to create a smaller scale database that showcased connections between terrorist events in specific areas.
 For example, I was able to link events in Ukraine that eventually led to the annexation of Crimea as well as the pro-Russian takeover of Donetsk and Luhansk.

->You can find more information about the global terrorism database itself here: *https://start.umd.edu/gtd/*
+>You can find more information about the global terrorism database itself [here!] (https://start.umd.edu/gtd/)